24 Data Scientist CV Examples for 2026

 • Increased growth

-• Example: You developed a marketing attribution model that enabled the company to concentrate on effective marketing channels, resulting in 2,100 additional users.
+• Example: You developed a marketing attribution model that helped the company focus on effective marketing channels, resulting in 2,100 more users.

 • Improved engagement rate